 Emphasize readability

-A good header should be concise, accurate and help your visitors get the information they need quickly.
+A good header should be simple, accurate, and help your visitors get the information they need quickly.

 An important effort must be given to readability.
 To do this, you can use several levers, starting with the use of a font suitable for on-screen reading.

-As a general rule, so-called sans serif fonts are reputed to be easier to read on the web than serif fonts.
-In any case, don’t choose a font that is too off-beat, more difficult to decipher (unless your site lends itself to it), and don’t use more than two or three of them on your entire site.
+As a general rule, sans serif fonts are reputed to be easier to read on the web than serif fonts.
+In any case, don’t choose a font that is too off-beat or more difficult to decipher (unless your site lends itself to it), and don’t use more than two or three of them on your entire site.

 To help you combine them, you can use tools such as Google Fonts and Font Pair.